 Maths homework is completed on line using the online programme, Mathletics.
 Children and parents are instantly provided with feedback regarding the accuracy of the work completed and have the opportunity to have further attempts, if they so wish.
-Teachers monitor the level of work completed and will follow up and issues regarding pupil attainment with a particular concept.
+Teachers monitor the level of work completed on a fortnightly basis and will follow up and issues regarding pupil attainment with a particular concept.